arthurshime3/9357/ReadMe.md

   * Perfected an algorithm to create a curated meal plan based on user inputs
   * Created PDF export documents for meal plans and grocery list
     * Added checkboxes for user after each ingredient in grocery list
-    * Exporting PDFs are now implemented and working
+    * Exporting PDFs is now implemented and working

 * Bug Fixes
-  * Fixed PDF exports for meal ingredient list for the week
+  * Fixed PDF export for meal ingredient list for the week
-    * Updated formatting layouts of PDF documents
+    * Updated formatting layout
-    * Fixed exporting issues
+    * Fixed exporting bugs
   * Fixed PDF export for weekly meal plans
-    * Updated layout
+    * Updated formatting layout
-    * Fixed exporting issues
+    * Fixed exporting bugs
   * Updated layout and picture placement of weekly meal planning page

 * Known Bugs and Defects